quasar098/text-format-wizard/README.md

 - settings page
 - module lazy loading
 - ctrl-f to find in text
-- execute for each has a special "index" tag
+- execute for each has a special "index" tag representing the number of iterations
+- change color scheme but keep frequently used modules the same color

 ## module ideas:
 - execute if condition
 - fib sequence
 - jtr double
 - register logic
-- random char from chars
-- random number